nuejs/nue/packages/nuejs.org/docs/performance-optimization.md

 Nue gives you performance figures of a text-only website without compromising on design.
 That is: "as fast as you can get".

 ## Minimalism
 Lean means fast.
-Develop your site with [Nue CSS best practices](css-best-practices.html) to get the cleanest and smallest codebase possible with least amount of bloat.
-It's quite easy to accomplish significant differences on what your codebase looks like:
+We recommend you to develop your site with [Nue CSS best practices](css-best-practices.html) to get the cleanest and smallest codebase possible with least amount of bloat.
+It's quite easy to accomplish significant differences on what your codebase looks like.
+For example, here is Next.js documentation area compared to this one:

 [image.bordered]
   small: /img/docs-sizes.png